A Wood Carving Masterpiece

 In this manner he covered the entire sculpture with all of his own hair – head, beard, backs of his hands, legs, eyebrows and eyelashes (yep, and “that” part, too).

-The figure appears somewhat emaciated because the TB was already taking it’s toll.
+The figure appears somewhat emaciated because the tuberculosis was already taking it’s toll.
 He was 53 when the amazing statue was finished in 1885.

 Masakichi held a private exhibition of his work.
 He stood beside the artwork to the utter confusion and awe of the audience who could not tell which was him and which was not, nor comprehend how such a magnificent work had been created.